Configurations

 To display all the accounts a user is attached to and the QoS the accounts are allowed to:

-% sacctmgr show user withassoc <userid> format=Account,QOS%30
+% sacctmgr show user withassoc <username> format=Account,QOS%30

-<userid> being the user id.
+<username> being the user id.

 Note